-One of the fastest ways to acess is through Revo Uninstaller’s tool – Windows Tools.
+One of the fastest ways to access is through Revo Uninstaller’s tool – Windows Tools.

 Revo Uninstaller’s main feature – uninstalling/removing unwanted pre-installed bloatware or Windows Apps from your PC.

 Revo Uninstaller will generally attempt to create a full Registry Backup (only in Pro version) and a System Restore Point.
-After that the uninstallation process will begin.
-If you want to read a more complete guide how to remove software from your PC, check out our guide.
+After that, the uninstallation process will begin.
+If you want to read a more complete guide on how to remove the software from your PC, check out our guide.